False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Brief structure of the lensing search technique: GLANCE for GO-lensing multi-image systems

-In this section, we discuss the technique used for strong lensing image detection, \texttt{GLANCE}, in details.
-This is the first model-independent, strain-level cross-correlation technique for lensing detection, for strong lensing in a multiple images scenario.
+In this section, we discuss the technique used for GO-lensing image detection, \texttt{GLANCE}, in details.
+This is the first model-independent, strain-level cross-correlation technique for lensing detection for GO-lensing in a multiple-images scenario.

 \texttt{GLANCE} performs the cross-correlation between the reconstructed GW polarizations \citep{Chakraborty:2024net}.
 The reconstruction is performed as follows: the data $d_i$ at any detector $i$ in the time-domain consists of the signal $s_i$ and the noise $n_i$ and is given by,